cheqd/node-docs/docs/build-and-networks/docker-build.md

 > ℹ️ We provide [installation instructions using pre-built Docker images](../setup-and-configure/docker.md) if you just want to setup and use a Docker-based node.

 These advanced instructions are intended for developers who want to build their own custom Docker image.
+You can also [build a binary using Golang](README.md), or [run a Docker-based localnet](docker-localnet.md).

 ## Pre-requisites